 I have a Direct Debit – what should I do?

-We'll review your Direct Debit for you and write to you if we need to make changes to what you're paying.
-If you don't pay by Direct Debit, you can easily set one up using our online form or by calling us on 0345 071 7800.
+We review your Direct Debit every six months and write to you if we need to make changes to what you're paying.
+If you don't pay by Direct Debit, you can easily set up a Direct Debit using our online form or by calling us on 0345 071 7800.

 I’m an Energy Assist customer – do I get a discount for paying by Direct Debit?

 Ofgem have calculated the cap prices to include a Direct Debit discount* so there are two levels of the cap.
 All customers paying by Direct Debit and all Energy Assist customers are protected under the lower level of the price cap.